cvpr2025sub7946/sub7946/README.md

 </table>

+## Motion Brush for Visual Effects

-- In the following samples, we **brush a  mask for fluids** in the input image and only set a scalar motion strength:
+In the following samples, we **brush a  mask for fluids** in the input image and only set a scalar motion strength:

 <table>
   <tr>